vdeaugustine/Portfolio/README.md

 </p>

 ## About Baseble
-As Wordle took off in popularity, I noticed there was a demand for variations of it, and especially in the baseball fan community on Twitter and Reddit.
+As Wordle took off in popularity, I noticed there was a demand for variations of it, and especially in the sports fan community on Twitter and Reddit.
 I combined my love for baseball and iOS app development into a fun game that helped me learn about animations, JSON parsing, and using third party libraries with Swift Package Manager.

 ## Purpose